📝 Documentation Update in Progress

-The Web app does not support running C# scripts.
-See the compatibility table
+Note: C# scripts are only supported in the Windows desktop application.
+The web app does not support running C# scripts.
+See the compatibility table for a full comparison.

 See also: